stanis-dev/kitr/PROJECT_PREFERENCES.md

 - **Fail-fast**: No fallbacks or graceful degradation
 - **Comprehensive logging**: Rich console output with step-by-step progress
 - **Snapshot testing**: Preserve exact behavior to prevent regression
+- **File immutability**: Each step produces a new output file, original input never modified
+- **Single entry point**: pipeline.py orchestrates all steps with comprehensive error handling

 **Next Steps (Steps 2-6)**:
 The remaining steps will build upon this foundation, maintaining the same design principles: